Agustín Alberdi

-Alberdi was awarded the Latin Grammy for Best Short Form Music Video for "Bien o Mal" performed by Mexican singer-songwriter Julieta Venegas, a video that "takes feminity to a strange place" according to Venegas.
+Alberdi was awarded the Latin Grammy for Best Short Form Music Video for "Bien o Mal" performed by Mexican singer-songwriter Julieta Venegas, a video that "takes femininity to a strange place" according to Venegas.
 Alberdi also directed "Despedida" for Venegas, with locations on Tandil, Argentina, and Isidro Fabela, Mexico.
 Alberdi said about the video that it has "multiple meanings, so that each viewer can watch it and attach to it his or her personal feelings."
 Alberdi is married to Silvana Grosso and father of twins.